Musicislife6984/RaspberryPiCM4Handheld7Inch/README.md

 Enable the buttons on the device to work<br/>
 Enable sound through the speakers<br/>
 Generating an overlay on the screen to give battery life, wifi status, bluetooth status, etc...<br/>
-Provide a safe shut down proceedure for when the power button is pressed<br/>
+Provide a safe shut down procedure for when the power button is pressed<br/>

 Once the setup script is run the files you downloaded may be deleted.